btcpayserver/btcpay-python/README.md

 client = BTCPayClient.create_client(host='https://btcpay.example.com', code=<pairing-code>)
 ```

+**NOTE THAT PAIRING CODES WORK ONLY ONCE.** This is because you only ever need to pair once.
+See the section later in this document regarding how to save a client object for later after pairing.

 ## Uses for the client object you just created above

 You'll probably only ever need the `create_invoice` and `get_invoice` methods, but the client object also has other methods, such as those for getting rate information.